 Other than its Circuit stop at the Casino de Montréal and the fact that it has seen 50+ bracelets won by Canadian poker players, you might think there’s little in common between the WSOP and Canada.
-We thought so, too, but our friends at Online Casinos Canada have proved us wrong.
+We thought so, too, but a number of our loyal fans friends at Online Casinos Canada have proved us wrong.
 There are actually plenty similarities between the two, and the experts at OCC have passed along their list of 5 of the most surprising ones to convince us of their point (because they’re just weird like that).
 Have a look and let us know what you think.

 1) It’s Freezing Cold!